Skip to main content

 Simple parameters provide full names and mainly represent specific tracking information.

-• msg_time: Time of the message sent by the device.
+• msg_time: Time when the tracker recorded a point.
 Always included in CSV output.
 Indicated according to the chosen time zone.

 • server_time: Time of message receipt by the server.
 Indicated according to the chosen time zone.